 Blu: TAKE BACK YOUR FREEDOM

 This “we know you” approach lacks authenticity.
 It’s a tricky, transparent data-driven approach.
-(It is however on the right track in that it focuses on the stories about you, not them.)
+But it’s on the right track in that it focuses stories about you, not them.

 Consider Memphis rapper Juicy J. When he started out, he pressed his own mixtapes and sold them from his car.
-He convinced a car stereo store to carry them so people could buy them when they got a sound system for their ride.
+He convinced a car stereo store to carry them so people could buy them when they got a sound system.
 He released a song himself online promoting it with constant tweets and email blasts.
 It got over 37 million YouTube views and sold more than a million copies (Rolling Stone 9/12/13).
 That got Sony’s attention.
 He didn’t tell people he knew who they were, he showed them who he was.
-Eminem is also a great storyteller.

 Whether you base your storytelling on your company or on your customers, make it true.
 For a free consult on maximizing your story, click here.